FaderFtw/FadiZaafraneSubmission/README.md

 In the first Part, I have used Python to implement the "isTaskDescriptionPalindrome" function.

-In both Second and third Part, I have implemented the Task Management System using Spring Boot framework and I chose the "Dependency Injection" as a design principale because in Spring Boot its easier using the Annotations.
+In both Second and third Part, I have implemented the Task Management System using Spring Boot framework and I chose the "Dependency Injection" and "Inversion of Control" as design principales because in Spring Boot its easier using the Annotations.

 I Have organized my project into : entities / services / repositories / controllers (API endpoints) (Part3)